bridgetfagan3/frontend-nanodegree-neighborhoodMap/README.md

 ## Instructions

-To open the app, download all files and open index.html in your browser.
+To open the app, download all files and open index.html in your browser, or view the site at https://bridgetfagan3.github.io/neighborhoodMap/

 ### 3rd Party APIs